Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 To estimate the design performance during the AI Engine simulation, it is necessary to analyze the profile results carefully.
 This section walks you through some topics that are most commonly used to assess how your kernel is performing overall.

-Refer to the Section 4 [Enabling the Profile and Trace Options](./README.md#Enabling-the-profile-and-trace-options) to understand how to enable profiling in the Vitis IDE.
+Refer to the Section 4 [Enabling Profile and Trace Options](./README.md#Enabling-profile-and-trace-options) to understand how to enable profiling in the Vitis IDE.

 1. After running the AI Engine Simulation, open the profile **analysis view -> aie_component -> AIE SIMULATOR/HARDWARE -> Run-aie_component -> Profile**.
 2. You can click the **Summary** corresponding to each tile in the landing page, and observe the cycle count, instruction count, and program memory.